President Biden tests positive for COVID-19 - WFIN Local News

 Biden was last tested for COVID-19 on Tuesday, when he tested negative, she added.

-Biden is fully vaccinated and received two boosters; his second booster shot was in March.
+Biden is fully vaccinated and received two boosters; his second booster shot was March 30.

+White House chief of staff Ron Klain said in an email to staff, “We have said for some time that there was a substantial possibility that the President — like anyone else — could get COVID, and we have prepared for this possibility.”

+First lady Jill Biden tested negative Thursday morning in Detroit and will keep her full schedule in Michigan and Georgia through the day, her office said.
+She will continue following CDC guidance with masking and distancing, her office said.

 Copyright (C) 2022, ABC Audio.
 All rights reserved.